 Raymond G. Riezman

-University of Iowa - Henry B. Tippie College of Business - Department of Economics; GEP; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Iowa - Henry B. Tippie College of Business - Department of Economics; GEP; CESifo (Center for Economic Studies and Ifo Institute)

 University of Nottingham - School of Economics